Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Virginia Tech Stats and Trends

-- In Virginia Tech's 12 games this year, it has five wins against the spread.

-- The Hokies have been underdogs by 1 point or more six times this season and are 3-3 ATS in those matchups.
+- The Hokies have been underdogs by 1 point or more six times this year and are 3-3 ATS in those contests.

-- Virginia Tech's games this season have gone over the total in four out of 12 opportunities (33.3%).
+- Virginia Tech's games this year have hit the over four times in 12 opportunities (33.3%).

-- In games that Virginia Tech piles up over 413.7 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Virginia Tech piles up more than 413.7 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Hokies have turned the ball over two more times (12 total) than the Terrapins have forced a turnover (10) this season.